-(11) Except with the express approval in writing of the Commission, no person who has been suspended under the foregoing provisions of this section shall be entitled to receive any salary or payment for loss of earnings in respect of the period of suspension if the charge made against him is sustained on inquiry or investigation as hereinbefore
+(11) Except with the express approval in writing of the Commission, no person who has been suspended under the foregoing provisions of this section shall be entitled to receive any salary or payment for loss of earnings in respect of the period of suspension if the charge made against him is sustained on inquiry or investigation as hereinbefore provided.

-(12) An officer shall not be paid any salary or any amount in respect of loss of earnings in respect of any period of suspension from duty under this section unless the Commission otherwise directs or he is acquitted of the charge.
-(13) At any inquiry or investigation held under this section with respect to any charge made against an officer, the officer shall be entitled to be represented by counsel or an agent.
-(14) in any case where, after inquiry or investigation, the charges made against an officer are held not to have been proved, the Commission may allow the officer the whole or such part as it thinks fit of the legal costs and other expenses actually incurred by the officer.
+(12) An officer or expatriate employee shall not be paid any salary or any amount in respect of loss of earnings in respect of any period of suspension from duty under this section unless the Commission otherwise directs or he is acquitted of the charge.

+(13) At any inquiry or investigation hold under this section with respect to any charge made against an officer or expatriate employee, the officer or expatriate employee shall be entitled to be represented by counsel or an agent.

+(14) In any case where, after inquiry or investigation, the charges made against an officer or expatriate employee are held not to have been proved, the Commission may allow the officer or expatriate employee the whole or such part as it thinks fit of the legal costs and other expenses actually incurred by the officer or expatriate employee.

-(15) This section shall not derogate in any manner from the powers and rights conferred by section 19 and 20 of this Act.
+(15) This section shall not derogate in any manner from the powers and rights conferred by sections 20 and 21 of this Act.

-- 33. Offences by departmental head If in any case the Commission has grounds to suspect that a departmental head may have committed an offence to which section 31 of this Act applies, it may notify the departmental head accordingly and institute an impury.
-In any such case the provisions of section 32 of this Act shall apply with the necessary modifications, references in that section to the departmental head being construct, where necessary for the purposes of this section, as references to the Commission. - 34.
-Unauthorized absence (1) Notwithstanding the provisions of sections 31 and 32 of this Act, an employee who absents himself from duty, or who fails to return to Juty. and (in either case) continues to be absent without permission for a period of now less than four weeks shall be deemed to have forfeited office:
+34. Offences by departmental head - If in any case the Commission has grounds to suspect that a departmental head may have committed an offence to which section 32 of this Act applies, it may notify the departmental head accordingly and institute an inquiry.
+In any such case the provisions of section 33 of this Act shall apply with the necessary modifications, references in that section to the departmental head being construed, where necessary for the purposes of this section, as references to the Commission.

+35. Unauthorised absence - (1) Notwithstanding the provisions of sections 32 and 33 of this Act, an employee who absents himself from duty, or who fails to return to duty, and (in either case) continues to be absent without permission for a period of not loss than four weeks shall be deemed to have forfeited office:

-Provided that notice of the effect of this section shall be sent by wost in a registered letter addressed to the employee at his usual or last known place of abode, and he shall not be deemed to have so forfeited office before the expiration of one week from the date on which the notice is so sent.
+Provided that notice of the effect of this section shall be sent by post in a registered letter addressed to the omployee at his usual or last known place of abode, and he shall not be deemed to have so forfeited office before the expiration of one woek from the date on which the notice is so sent.

-(2) If the employee subsequently satisfies the Commission that there was a valid reason for his absence and for his failure to inform the Commission earlier of that reason, the Commission may reinstate the employee; and in such a case, the employee shall be deemed not to have forfelted office, but to have been on leave from the Public Service during the period of absence.
+(2) If the employee subsequently satisfies the Commission that there was a valid reason for his absence and for his failure to inform the Commission earlier of that reason, the Commission may reinstate the employee; and in such a case, the employee shall be deemed not to have forfeited office, but to have been on leave from the Public Service during the ported of absence.